 If you've donated blood in the past but quit doing it because of how sick you felt afterward, you may want to try again.
 There's a relatively new process they can use called plasmapheresis.
 This process separates the plasma from the red blood cells as it's coming out.
 The plasma is collected for hospital and pharmaceutical use.
 The red blood cells, along with some saline are returned back to your body.
 Although this procedure takes a bit longer, anywhere from 15 minutes to an hour longer than normal, it's worth it because you don't feel as bad afterward.
 In fact, I've been able to donate plasma and then get up and go right to work.

-14. Operation Christmas Child
+13. Participate in Operation Christmas Child

 If you can afford to pack a shoebox full of toys, than this is the perfect charity for you.
 Just find a shoebox (or a small plastic box) and pack it with small toys, hygiene items, and hard candy.
 Then go to the Operation Christmas Child website and enter your zip code.
 It will show you the nearest drop off points.
 I figured since I live in such a small town (pop 5000) there wouldn't be any drop offs near me but I was wrong!
 I found 5!

 While on the website, you can download a label to show if your shoebox is for a boy or girl, and the approximate age range for the toys.
 Once you drop off your box, the volunteers will make sure it's sent to children in over 100 countries.